 Getting Weather Lapbook Activities Started

 The good thing is that using lapbooks isn’t complicated!
 I bet you already have all of the materials you need right in your classroom.
-To get these weather lapbook activities started all you will need are:
+To get these weather lapbook activities started, all you will need are:

 - Manila file folders